tldr-pages/tldr/contributing-guides/style-guide.md

     - `{{file_or_directory}}`
     - `{{path/to/file_or_directory}}`

+### Quoting

+> :x: **Don't use** quotes for arguments unless documentation mandates them explicitly.

+- Don't use quotes for any **path arguments**.
+- Use single quotes for **inlined scripts** such as Sed/Awk ones.
+- Use double quotes where **documentation mandates them**.
+- Rely on POSIX-compliant shell rules with repsect to exceptions above until some special shell syntax is demonstrated.

 ### Paths

 > :x: **Don't use** concreete values for paths unless documentation provides such ones explicitly.